Blog > Trading Tips > Articles

-In fact, your potential losses when margin trading are larger than if you were using traditional spot trading.
+In fact, your potential losses when margin trading is larger than if you were using traditional spot trading.
 This is because your trade size is larger, so if your trade goes wrong, all of the losses from the larger trade fall on to you.

 Borrowing money isn’t free either.
 You have to pay interest on the funds that you borrow.

 Margin trading is therefore inherently riskier, but that opens the doors to much larger profits if you are successful.
 All of the profits from the larger trade go to you.

 What’s also neat about margin trading is you can short an asset (short Bitcoin, for example).
 This allows you to profit from assets decreasing in price.

 To go long or short – that’s the first decision to make.